androiddevnotesforks/SongQuiz/README.md

 Let Song Quiz and Melody guide you into the world of music!

+- While playing, you interact with a speech oriented UI - all you need is your voice 🎵
-• Play with arbitrary Spotify playlists, and add them to your library 🎮
+- Play with arbitrary playlists, and add them to your library 🎮
-• Do you like a melody?
+- Do you like a melody?
 Add it to your favourites and listen to it later ❤️
-• Challenge your friends or remote opponents ⚔️
+- Challenge your friends or remote opponents ⚔️
+- Train your brain with melodies to keep your memory sharp 🧠
+- Spark your music knowledge against your friends 💡
+- Choose any genre, era, or performer without restrictions 🕺
+- Play anywhere, anytime 🚿
-• Would it be easy?
+- Would it be easy?
 Configure your game to make it more exciting ⚙️
-• Train your brain with melodies to keep your memory sharp 🧠
-• Spark your music knowledge against your friends with your playlists💡
+- Seasonal themes, dark & light mode support, plenty of customization options 🌗
+- Type if you prefer the traditional way – you are not forced to talk ⌨️

 As it is easy to use, you can play while traveling, taking a shower, cooking, and so on.
 While playing, you interact with a speech oriented UI - all you need is your voice 🎵